Punching bag: Types

 Speed bags or speedballs are small, air-filled bags anchored at the top to a rebound platform parallel to the ground.
 Speed bags help a fighter learn to keep their hands up, improve hand–eye coordination, and learn to shift weight between feet when punching.
 They are also known as speedballs or speed ball bags.
 They are generally filled with air and fitted around a tight PU-based or leather material.
 They come in various sizes, ranging from the large 33 × 25 cm and 30 × 23 cm, midsize 28 × 20 cm, 25 × 18 cm and 23 × 15 cm, to the small 20 × 13 cm, 18 × 10 cm and 15 × 10 cm.
-Generally the larger the bag, the slower it is and the more force is required to keep it going.
+Generally, the larger the bag, the slower it is and the more force is required to keep it going.
 Large bags are used more for building strength and endurance, while smaller bags allow the training athlete to focus on faster hand speed, timing and coordination.
 Beginners might view this bag more as a "control bag", not a speed bag, for they will not be able to punch both quickly and repetitively until they gain control over their swinging force and speed.

 A boxer normally hits the speed bag from the front with his or her fists, but it is also possible to use fists and elbows to hit the bag from all around it, including the front, back and sides.
 In this method the user may perform many diverse punching combinations that create improvised rhythmic accents.

-Although speed bags are normally hung vertically, recently the additional method of hanging a bag horizontally on a wall has regained popularity.
-This was very popular during the early twentieth century, specifically the 1920s–1940s era.
+Although speed bags are normally hung vertically, they can be hung horizontally on a wall.
+This was popular during the early twentieth century, specifically the 1920s–1940s era.
 The same punching skills may be used on the horizontal bag that are used when it hangs vertically.
-A coordination bag is a new type of speed bag that moves unpredictably rather than rhythmically.
-Additionally, due to the tedious mounting and anchoring necessary when installing a traditional speed bag platform, a portable speed bag platform that installs in a doorway has been created.
-Designed so that downward pressure stabilizes this portable speed bag platform, it can be installed and removed through a tension system that allows for use in any doorway.
+A coordination bag is a type of speed bag that moves unpredictably rather than rhythmically.
+A portable speed bag offers a simplified installation compared to a traditional speed bag, and can be installed and removed through a tension system that allows for use in any doorway.

-Swerve balls/floor-to-ceiling balls/double-end bags are almost the same as speed bags, with the only differences being that the bag' size, shape and material may be different, and that the cable system is attached to both the ceiling and a clip on the floor — when the boxer makes any strike on the ball, it reacts by swinging fast towards them, the object being to swerve, punch, dodge and improve co-ordination.
+Swerve balls/floor-to-ceiling balls/double-end bags are almost the same as speed bags, with the only differences being that the bag' size, shape and material may be different, and that the cable system is attached to both the ceiling and a clip on the floor—when the boxer makes any strike on the ball, it reacts by swinging fast towards them, the object being to swerve, punch, dodge and improve co-ordination.
 The harder and faster these bags are hit, the more they rebound and react in different motions and angles, thus giving broader practice to the fighter.
 Double-floor to ceiling balls which allow for training body-head combinations also exist.